SSH can be configured so that you are not prompted for a password when you ssh to another host when combined with the ssh-agent and ssh-add command.

 The University blocks port 22/ssh at the campus border.
 This means you need to use the campus VPN product to establish a VPN connection before you can use ssh/slogin/scp from off campus.
 See Configuring AnyConnect Client for details.

-Or, from your remote machine, you can configure ssh/slogin/scp to always connect to an alternate port that the CLAS No Machine servers have SSH listening on to by-pass the port 22 border block.
+Or, from your remote machine, you can configure ssh/slogin/scp to always connect to an alternate port that the CLAS FastX servers have SSH listening on to by-pass the port 22 border block.
 This port may or may not work for other hosts at the University.
-This will only use work with SSH keys, it will not work with password authentication.
+This will only use work with SSH keys, it will not work with password authentication (see SSH Access from Off Campus for details).

 [user@remotehost]% cat << EOF > ~/.ssh/config